 In addition, define the \emph{population} gradients which are evaluated at $p_{\pi}^{\ast}$,

-We also impose a structural condition that the graphon model in \spillovertype{NET} is of low rank.
-Within the field of statistical network analysis, people have been discussing the spectral decay of sparse graphon models \citep{gao2015rate,abbe2023learning,luo2024computational,chen2025minimax}. \begin{condition}[Sparse and low-rank graphon sequence] Assume $G_n(u,v)=\min\cbr{1,\rho_nG(u,v)}$ for some fixed non-negative symmetric bi-variate function $G$.
+We also impose the structural condition that the graphon model in \spillovertype{NET} is of low rank.
+The statistical network-analysis literature has studied the spectral decay of sparse graphon models \citep{gao2015rate,chen2025minimax}. \begin{condition}[Sparse and low-rank graphon sequence] Assume $G_n(u,v)=\min\cbr{1,\rho_nG(u,v)}$ for some fixed non-negative symmetric bi-variate function $G$.
 We further require $\rho_n=cn^{-\kappa}$ for some fixed $\frac{1}{3}<\kappa<\frac{1}{2}$.
 We also assume the graphon model to be low rank: for some $r\ge 1$, there exists

 such that